mrsventura/hello-world/README.md

 Learning how to commit.

-I hope this will be helpful.
+I hope it will be helpful.